Tonio K: Songwriter

 Tonio and close friend Charlie Sexton have written many (mostly unreleased) songs since Sexton first recorded K.'s "Impressed" and "You Don't Belong Here" on his debut album, Pictures for Pleasure, in 1985.
-"Graceland (Never Been To)," opening track to the Quentin Tarantino-written and Tony Scott-directed movie True Romance, is one of their more notable, albeit obscure, cuts.
+"Graceland (Never Been To)", opening track to the Quentin Tarantino-written and Tony Scott-directed movie True Romance, is one of their more notable, albeit obscure, cuts.
 K. was involved in writing six songs on Sexton's Arc Angels debut on Geffen Records.
 He also co-wrote with Sexton for his Under the Wishing Tree release on MCA.

 Tonio K. has written lyrics for both Steve Jones of the Sex Pistols and Burt Bacharach.
 In addition to several years of collaborating with Bacharach, Tonio co-wrote eight of the nine vocal tracks on the aforementioned Grammy-winning CD, At This Time.

-Tonio K. film credits include "Nobody Lives Without Love," co-written with musician/writer/producer Larry Klein (Joni Mitchell, Herbie Hancock) and featured on the multi-platinum-selling soundtrack to Batman Forever; the quasi-Disco semi-hit, "I'm Supposed To Have Sex With You," from the Carl Reiner film Summer School; "Stop The Clock," co-written with T Bone Burnett for the early Vince Vaughn/Joaquin Phoenix/Janeane Garofalo vehicle, Clay Pigeons; the above-mentioned "Graceland" from True Romance; and his song "The Tuff Do What?" from 1985's movie Real Genius.
-2002's Van Wilder featuring Ryan Reynolds... song called Okay written with the band Swirl 360.
+Tonio K. film credits include "Nobody Lives Without Love", co-written with musician/writer/producer Larry Klein (Joni Mitchell, Herbie Hancock) and featured on the multi-platinum-selling soundtrack to Batman Forever; the quasi-disco semi-hit, "I'm Supposed to Have Sex with You", from the Carl Reiner film Summer School; "Stop the Clock", co-written with T Bone Burnett for the early Vince Vaughn/Joaquin Phoenix/Janeane Garofalo vehicle, Clay Pigeons; the above-mentioned "Graceland" from True Romance; his song "The Tuff Do What?" from 1985's movie Real Genius; and 2002's Van Wilder featuring Ryan Reynolds song called "Okay" written with the band Swirl 360.

-Tonio K.'s first known "cover" was a song called "Hey John," recorded by Johnny Rivers in 1972, but never released.
+Tonio K.'s first known "cover" was a song called "Hey John", recorded by Johnny Rivers in 1972, but never released.
 In addition to the cuts mentioned above, he has written with and for Brian Wilson, J.I.
 Allison, The Crickets, Al Green, Bette Midler, The Pointer Sisters, Tanya Tucker, Diane Schuur, Percy Sledge, Phoebe Snow, Jules Shear, The Runaways, Patty Smyth, Kenny Wayne Shepherd, and Italian superstar Richard Cocciante.
 Recent covers include songs by Irma Thomas ("What Can I Do?" co-written with Burt Bacharach) on her Rounder Records CD Simply Grand and several songs co-written with pedal steel prodigy Robert Randolph for his CD We Walk This Road, produced by T Bone Burnett.

-Musician "Weird Al" Yankovic called Tonio K. one of his "favorite artists".
+Musician "Weird Al" Yankovic has called Tonio K. one of his "favorite artists".